 Bruxism is a condition in which people clench and grind their teeth while asleep.
-It may seem like a harmless act, but bruxism can cause significant damage to teeth and be annoying for those who have to listen to their sleeping partner’s teeth-grinding habit nightly.
+It may seem harmless, but bruxism can cause significant damage to teeth and be annoying for those who have to listen to their sleeping partner’s teeth-grinding habit nightly.
 We provide custom-made night guards that can prevent this harmful, unconscious habit.
-Our night guards protect teeth and keep smiles looking topnotch.
+Our night guards protect teeth and keep smiles looking top-notch.
 Additionally, our night guards are constructed to align with your mouth perfectly.
 They work as a barrier between each row of teeth, and patients who have bruxism are encouraged to wear them every night.

 Beyond the basics of brushing, flossing, and regular six-month checkups, we recommend a full set of digital exams to more closely examine the under-surfaces of teeth.
 This comprehensive data capture will provide a personalized electronic dental record for patients and help our dentists more fully understand your dental needs and issues.

 Like all health-related matters, the key to a killer smile is being able to detect any issues well in advance as well as overall prevention.
 Regular dental exams—preferably checkups every six months—will help prevent current dental problems from getting worse.
 Finding potential issues early on will enhance your oral health and, in the long run, be more economical.

 We will first visually inspect your teeth to look for plaque, tartar, and possible tooth decay.
 Following that, our dentists will look at the all-important gums for signs of possible discoloration or puffiness.
 And to reiterate, digitized X-rays may be needed to get a clearer picture of patients’ status.
 And of course, we provide meticulous teeth cleaning to remove any buildup and surface stains.